rahulragunathan/LLM_Voice_Chat/README.md

 * Ollama (if using a local Ollama model)
 * OpenAI API Key (if using ChatGPT)

+Note: this does NOT seem to run in WSL (unless you figure out how to share the devices natively)

 Remaining features for v1.0:

 - Integrate w/ Ollama
-- Choose a voice for python voice
 - Theme configuration
-- Update this readme with how to configure, etc.
+- Update this readme with how to install, configure, etc.